Skip to Content

 DOPS-Declared Risk

-.dops modules can also self-classify their risk level via the risk frontmatter section:
+.dops skills can also self-classify their risk level via the risk frontmatter section:

 risk: level: MEDIUM rationale: "Infrastructure changes may affect cloud resources"

 This metadata is exposed via DopsRuntime.metadata.riskLevel and can be consumed by planners and approval workflows.
-The declared risk level complements the CLI’s keyword-based classifier — the CLI classifies plans, while .dops modules classify individual tools.
+The declared risk level complements the CLI’s keyword-based classifier, the CLI classifies plans, while .dops skills classify individual tools.
 When both are present, the higher risk level takes precedence.

 Drift Awareness